-Okay, I admit it - the title is a shameless (but adorable) plug for my Metta Date + mingle class, an evening devoted to compassionate and heart-based meditation where we discuss dating-related topics (Monday nights at Anchor Meditation on Union Street).
-The title "metta-date" is a play on the word "Meditate" and the word "Mettā (Pali), aka maitrī in Sanskrit, which means "benevolence, loving-kindness, friendliness, amity, good will, and active interest in others."
+Okay, I admit it - the title is a shameless (but adorable) plug for my Metta Date class, an evening devoted to compassionate and heart-based meditation where we discuss dating-related topics (Monday nights, but currently on pause until spring 2020).
+The title "Metta-Date" is a play on the word "Meditate" and the word "Mettā (Pali), aka maitrī in Sanskrit, which means "benevolence, loving-kindness, friendliness, amity, good will, and active interest in others."
 I can't emphasize enough the benefits of Mettā meditation,

 Unknown Artist, Dialogue of the Dead Source: www.dusttoashes.com Burning Man 2017